Estadio Zorros del Desierto: Proposal

-In 2010, parliamentarian Marcos Espinoza announced to the media the possibility that this project would be not included in the 2011 budget.
 In 2011, Chilean President Sebastián Piñera announced that $170 million U.S. dollars was to be invested in improving the infrastructure of Chile's stadiums through the 'Chilestadios' project, in which the Estadio Municipal de Calama was included.

+On May 14, 2012, a vote was held on the agreement that led the Illustrious Municipality of Calama to determine the cost of financing and maintaining the project, amounting to CLP 311,772,636, provided that the project was approved and financed by the Regional Government.

 The ultimate project was shown to Calama mayor, Estebán Velásquez Nuñez, in 2012.
-In this phase of the project the Consejo Regional was decided as the amounts would be distributed.
+In this phase of the project the Consejo Regional decided how the amounts would be distributed.
 The Instituto Nacional del Deporte (IND) allocated CLP 5,000 million to the project.
 The technical team of the municipality of Calama led by Gloria Aliaga was in charge of different project phases.
+In July 2012, the then president of the republic, accompanied by the general secretary of government, Andrés Chadwick and the undersecretary of sports, Gabriel Ruiz Tagle, officially presented the project to the community in general.

-The municipality of Calama had to deposit the project to the Banco Integrado de 'Proyectos del Ministerio de Planificación Social'.
+The municipality of Calama had to deposit the project at the Banco Integrado de 'Proyectos del Ministerio de Planificación Social'.
 The resource allocation of the 'Fondo Regional of Desarrollo Social' was subtracted by the 'Consejo Regional' of Antofagasta Region to enter the tendering.

 The proposal was for a concrete structure with 12,000 individual seats, including a place for disabled people.
 The project had 4 floors, with dressing room for the players and referees, hygienic services, snack hall, media area, first aid hall and LED screen.
 The field dimensions were 105 x 68 meters with natural grass.
 The design was inspired by the aging copper bars in order to provide identification to the community in the area.

+In September 2012, the National Sports Institute, led by Undersecretary of Sports Gabriel Ruiz Tagle, launched the bidding process for the stadium reconstruction project.
+The bidding terms were made available on the Public Market website, and a deadline of 330 calendar days was set for completion.

 In 2012 non-compliance to bidding rules delayed construction, which is why the 'Instituto Nacional del Deporte' had to seek alternatives to avoid altering the route of the process.
+The first tender was declared void because the contracting companies that participated in it did not comply with all the requirements imposed in it.
+The participating companies were Corsam Corviam and Ingeniería y Construcciones SERINCO Limitada.